selcukes/selcukes.github.io/docs/03_guides/collections.md

         return row;
         });
 ```
 This will update the value for the "Key3" column in each row of the table.
-The function passed to updateRows takes a Map<K, V> as input, which represents a single row of the table.
+The function passed to updateRows takes a Map as input, which represents a single row of the table.
 In this example, the function adds a new key-value pair to each row and returns the updated row.

 ### Updating Cell
 To update a cell at the given row index and column key in a DataTable, use the updateCell method: